joelhawksley/identity/components/slides.md

 ^ It's part of our design system called Primer

+^ Think of it as our own version of Bootstrap.

 ---

 ^ But before we dig into that let's talk about our data model.